AARP Medicare Plans Review

 Additional AARP Medicare Supplement Insurance Plans

-In addition to the three plans highlighted above, AARP also offers Plan A, B, D, K, L and N. The only Medigap plan not sold by AARP is Plan M. Not every plan will necessarily be available in every location, so be sure to compare the AARP Medicare Supplement plans that are available where you live.
+In addition to the three plans highlighted above, AARP also offers Plan A, B, D, K, L and N. The only Medigap plan not sold by AARP is Plan M. Not every plan will necessarily be available in every location, so be sure to compare the AARP supplemental insurance plans that are available where you live.

 Every year, the Centers for Medicare and Medicaid Services (CMS) evaluates Medicare Advantage and Medicare Part D based on a 5-star rating system.
-For 2021, UnitedHealthcare received an overall rating of 3.5 stars from Medicare.
+For 2022, UnitedHealthcare received ratings of 4.2 and 3.9 stars for its Medicare Advantage and Medicare Part D plans, respectively.3

 Does AARP Medicare Cover Vision?